bbor/hier-db/README.md

 ## Configuration settings

-The `mix-db` structure makes some assumptions about what properties will be used to store the various items of information it needs about each record.
+The `hier-db` structure makes some assumptions about what properties will be used to store the various items of information it needs about each record.
 For example, each record's UID is stored by default in the `uid` key of that object.

 If any of these default keys conflict with data that you're storing in your objects for other reasons, you can configure the keys used for these fields.